JagadeeshBathula/C-language/Automatic Traffic Signal Control for  Ambulance Emergency/c code/README.md

 Turns the green LED ON (simulating green traffic signal).

-Turns red LEDs OFF (simulating stop signal for other lanes).
+Turns red LEDs ON for onther lines (simulating stop signal for other lanes).

 Keeps the green light ON for a fixed duration (5 minutes).